 - Arch support

 If your shoes lack arch support, you can face a ton of foot-related problems.
 You can either look for shoes that already have this built-in or use insoles in your existing pair.
-Shoes with removable insoles are also a good idea as you can customize this feature according to your preference.
+Shoes with an ergonomic arch design and removable insoles are also a good idea as you can customize this feature according to your preference.

 As plantar fasciitis is a pain mainly in the heel area, you need a shoe whose heel is deep, wide, and well-cushioned.
 Your heel needs all the cradling it can get so as to prevent any further pressure.

 Something soft for your feet to rest on is ideal because you don’t want them to be in direct contact with the ground and lose feeling in the nerves.
 EVA memory foam midsoles that are soft, firm, and flexible are a great option as they often conform to your foot shape and lie snug.
 You can also opt to get a fit assessment done by a shoe fit specialist to ensure utmost comfort and foot safety.

 - Breathable upper